The Planning Application Process

 The planning process will usually take 8 weeks (or 13 weeks for major applications) and will include a site visit by the case officer, consultation with neighbours, statutory bodies and other interested bodies, before a decision is made.
 However, some applications may go to the Planning Committee which may extend the determination period.

 Due to the nature of their work, Case Officers are not available to answer enquires all day.
 However, if you require technical advice on general planning matters you may Contact Us, or visit the Duty Planning Officer between 10am and 1pm, Monday, Wednesday and Thursday.
 This service is provided to personal visitors without an appointment and to telephone callers.
 Please note that this will be for small scale developments/householder only.

-The Customer Service Centre is able to answer most non-technical questions by telephone (8am to 6pm Monday to Friday).
+The Customer Service Centre is able to answer most non-technical questions by telephone (8am to 5.30pm Monday to Thursday and between 8.30am to 5pm on Friday).
 However if you require technical advice on general planning matters you may Contact Us or visit the Duty Planning Officer between 10am and 1pm on Monday, Wednesday or Thursday without an appointment.

-Planning applications may be viewed at the Council’s Customer Service Centre between 8.30am and 5.30pm (Monday to Thursday) and between 8.30am and 5pm (Fridays), or alternatively, you can views plans online.
+Planning applications may be viewed at the Council’s Customer Service Centre between 8.30am and 5.30pm (Monday to Thursday) and between 8.30am and 5pm (Fridays), or alternatively, you can views plans via Planning Online.

 Planning Aid provides free, independent and professional help, advice and support on planning issues to people and communities who cannot afford to hire a planning consultant.
 Planning Aid complements the work of local authorities but is wholly independent of them.